Halsey (singer): Public image

 In her early career, Halsey drew criticism for allegedly calling herself "tri-bi" in an interview, due to her being biracial, bipolar, and bisexual.
 In a 2016 interview with Rolling Stone, she criticized the label as a trivializing way to describe her.
 Halsey became most known for her signature dyed blue hair in her early career.
 She sparked controversy in 2016 after several fan interactions, some involving the artist kissing underage fans.

 In June 2017, Halsey received backlash for collaborating with Quavo, an artist who has made homophobic remarks.
 She stated she has never spoken to Quavo, and continued to say that she would not put "a lot of people" in her songs.
 She criticized Iggy Azalea for her "complete disregard for black culture".
 She also criticized Demi Lovato for, in Halsey's view, treating bisexuality as taboo in the song "Cool for the Summer".

 Halsey has described herself as an "in-between role model" and an "inconvenient woman", due to her music and style.
 She stated in 2017 that although she passes as white, she is a black woman and proud of her heritage.
 She was included on Forbes 30 Under 30 list, and appeared on the cover of magazines such as Billboard, Paper, and Playboy.
 She has appeared in advertisements for Jeep, Beats Electronics, and ModCloth.

 At other times, she has been described as a feminist icon.
 She has also been called the "voice of her generation".
 Her relationship with G-Eazy gathered significant media attention due to rumors of drug use, arrest, cheating, and G-Eazy's feuds with other artists.

 Much of her music is labeled as pop, however Halsey has long identified as an alternative artist.
 She feels that she can do pop collaborations without being considered a pop artist, similar to Kendrick Lamar.
 She said she is only classified as pop because she is a woman.
 In 2019, she called herself "the anti-popstar" and stated she does not care how people identify her music, as long as it connects with them.
+In 2020, Time magazine listed her in annual list of the 100 most influential people in the world.